You don’t need to fit the mold to lead powerfully.

 While the Leadership Activation Process provides the structure for our work, every engagement is designed around the specific leadership moment a client is navigating.

 Some women arrive at a point of transition, trying to determine what their next chapter should be.
+Many arrive feeling underutilized, stretched in the wrong ways, or full of ideas and energy that are not being fully recognized.
 Others want to thrive more fully in the roles they already hold, stepping into greater leadership authority, visibility, and impact.

 Most clients partner with Eleva for three to six months, though the exact structure varies depending on the client.